-When a woman even thinks about having a baby, prepares for a baby, is trying to conceive, actually conceives, is pregnant, or is giving birth her own early memories/imprints are amplified.
-It is as if our very young self within (who I call the Little One) is intensely re-living her experience of coming in, being reminded of it every step of the way by the present time new life coming in.
-Her significant other will also be going through this process in relation to his/her own journey into life, and other close family members may also be remembering, perhaps to a lesser degree, but their imprints can also be intense and powerful at this time.
+When a woman even thinks about having a baby, prepares for a baby, is trying to conceive, actually conceives, is pregnant, or is giving birth her own early memories/imprints from her journey into life can be amplified.
+It is as if our Little One wakes up and speaks more loudly to us, as s/he intensely re-lives her experience from back then.
+A pre-pregnant or pregnant mothers’ significant other will also be going through this process in relation to his/her own journey into life, and other close family members may also be remembering theirs, perhaps to a lesser degree, but their imprints can also be intense and powerful at this time.
 Unmet needs from early life can surface with a renewed hope of being met, and trauma memories can re-assert themselves in need of attention, healing, and resolution as our Little One’s remember more loudly.
-Mary’s Little One, above, was telling Mary ‘don’t go into conception because it is very dangerous’.
-That is what her conception felt like back then.
+Ruby’s Little One was saying very loudly to her, ‘don’t go into conception because it is very dangerous’ because that’s what her conception felt like back then.

-How an Imprint/Memory can be Triggered During Pregnancy:
+How an Early Imprint/Memory can be Triggered During Pregnancy:

 Being seen and heard are important in the integration of trauma.
-When we heal an early wound it becomes differentiated.
-The feeling state of the trigger becomes familiar after healing, and triggers have a much lower level of charge, giving us the internal resources to simultaneously know that it is our Little One talking to us, and that it is not about present time.
+When we heal an early wound it eventually becomes differentiated.
+In the coourse of healing we get very familiar with how our imprints show up somatically, they have their own somatic signature and felt-sense.
+After healing triggers will have a much lower level of charge, making them easier to manage.
+When triggered we can know that it is our Little One talking to us about something from back then.
 We are able to differentiate back then, from now.
 E.g. “I am feeling this trigger from when I was 3 months old in utero, my Little One is talking to me, and I know it’s not about present time”.
-We can have the option to soothe our Little One, and make True Choice in the present and in our parenting.
+We can have the option to soothe our Little One, and have more choice in the present.
 That’s empowering.
-See article “What Are Internal Resources and Why Do We Need Them?” http://karenmelton.com/other/what-are-internal-resources-why-do-we-need-them/
+See article “What Are Internal Resources and Why Do We Need Them?” https://karenmelton.com/other/what-are-internal-resources-why-do-we-need-them/

 A Story of Imprinting Arising During Birthing:

-A mother, who gave birth to her first child prematurely at 34 weeks, went into labor at 34 weeks with her second child.
+A pregnant mother, who gave birth to her first child prematurely at 34 weeks, was in labor at 34 weeks with her second child.
 When asked by her doula, “What was your birth like?” she replied that she had been born prematurely at 34 weeks.
-On answering this question, the mother immediately realized that there was a connection between her own premature birth experience, and the prematurity of her children.
+On answering this question, the mother immediately realised that there was a connection between her own premature birth experience, and the prematurity of her children.
 She was able to cry with her doula about her own birth, which had been very hard.
-As a result of this realization, and the emotional support she received, her premature labor stopped, and she went to full term and had a healthy birth.
-Sometimes it is this simple.
-This is True-Choice in the deepest and widest sense, the power to hold our own journey in a differentiated way, and make different choices for ourselves, and for our child, in the present.
+As a result of this realisation, and the emotional support she had received from her doula, her premature labor stopped and she went to full term and had a healthy birth.
+Sometimes it’s this simple.
+Having this information about early imprinting and how it can play out in the present gave her the power to differentiate her journey into life from the present, and make a different choice for herself and her baby.
 Having this awareness means that we don’t have to repeat early imprints, unless we want to.

-Remember, very early memory is stored in our body-system, so it often has no words with which to express itself.
-It is not stored like a cognitive memory in which our recall is linear and specific such as, ‘it happened in the bedroom, I was wearing blue’.
-Early memories show themselves in our body-system, our actions, our relationship dynamics, the way we feel about ourselves and others, fears, anxieties, the kind of people and relationships we are attracted to and attract, unexplainable beliefs that make no sense, physical reactions that don’t seem to be related to anything in the present moment, illness, injuries, and disease, and in many other ways.
+Remember, very early memory is stored in our Soul Body so it often has no words with which to express itself.
+It’s not stored like a cognitive memory in which our recall is linear and specific such as, ‘it happened in the bedroom, I was wearing blue’.
+Early memories show themselves in our Soul Body, in our actions, our relationship dynamics, the way we feel about ourselves and others, fears, anxieties, the kind of people and relationships we are attracted to and attract to ourselves, unexplainable beliefs that make no sense, physical reactions that don’t seem to be related to anything in the present moment, illness, injuries, and disease, and in many other ways.
 We are remembering all of the time; it is natural and normal.
-We are especially remembering when we bring in our own children.
+We are especially remembering when we begin the journey to bring in our own children.

-When a mother conceives, her imprints from her own conception will be present.
-Conception is the point at which we enter the physical plane/body and where we get our first teaching about sexuality, intimacy, and relationship from our parent’s.
-E.g. If our own parents did not plan for our arrival, and were not getting along very well during that period, we may feel unwanted when we decide to conceive a baby, this is our own Little One remembering what it was like back then before our conception.
-This may create conflict in our relationship, as these imprints, if still unconscious, are most likely to be projected onto those in our close inner circle.
+At conception a mothers imprints from her own conception can be present.
+Conception is the point at which we enter the physical plane/body and where we get our first teaching about sexuality, intimacy, relationship and embodiment from our parent’s.
+E.g. If we were unplanned and our parents weren’t getting along very well during that period, we may feel unwanted and conflicted when we decide to conceive our own baby.
+This could be our Little One remembering what it was like back then.
+This kind of imprinting could also manifest as conflict with our partner because we are most likely to unconsciously project them onto those in our close inner circle.

 During pregnancy a mother is unconsciously, somatically and emotionally, connected to the conditions in which she gestated.
-This is very empowering information, because when we know that this is what to expect when we enter this powerful life-giving phase of our lives, we can prepare.
-This means taking the time to think about how we came into life, preferably before we conceive, which is the perfect time for self-reflection and preparation.
-If parents, and particularly mothers, can prepare in this way they will have True Choice, and will not be acting out of their own wounds and imprints.
+We can feel empowered when we know what to expect during this powerful life-giving phase of our lives, and we can prepare before pregnancy.
+This means taking the time to think about how we came into life and the preconception period is the perfect time for self-reflection and preparation.
+If parents, and particularly mothers, can prepare in this way they will have a lot more choice, and will not be acting out of their own wounds and imprints.
 That is power in the present moment, in action.

 To attain this level of choice, we have to ask ourselves before we get pregnant, how was it for me to come into life?
 What was my gestation like?
 What was the state of my parent’s relationship with each other at conception and during my gestation?
 Was I planned/wanted?
 What was my birth like?
 What are the family stories about my arrival?
 There are also profound levels of inter-generational imprints in the mix, those that are unconsciously passed down from parent to child over generations.
-E.g. My first husband was adopted; his birth mother was a prostitute and a drug addict, so he had a very difficult and traumatic entry into life.
+E.g. Colin was adopted; his birth mother was a prostitute and a drug addict, so he had a very difficult and traumatic entry into life.
 After his birth he had no primary attachment figure until he was adopted at 18 months old.
-Sadly, as a father, he was unable to accept his son, in the same way that his mother was unable to take him in emotionally.
-When we separated he chose not to have any more contact with his then 18-month-old son.
+Sadly, as a father, he was unable to attach to his son, repeating his own experience of missing attachment.
+When Colin and his wife separated he chose not to have any more contact with his then 18-month-old son, he thought it best.
 He never saw him again.
-It’s very sad when we look at these stories and see the pain that we endured, and how it can unwittingly be passed on to our children.
-Because his attachment to his mother had been so challenging, and he had never healed from that, he was unable to experience a healthy attachment to his son.
+It’s very sad when we look at our stories and see the pain that we endured, and how it can unwittingly be passed on to our children.
+Because Colin’s attachment to his mother had been so challenging, and he had never healed, he was unable to experience a healthy attachment to his son.

 If you are reading this and see yourself reflected in its waters, and you are already a parent, be kind to yourself!
-Parenting is not about being perfect; it is about having some resources to deal with the hard places, both for yourself, and for your children.
-Over many years of working on myself I have had numerous repair conversations with my son about my parenting mistakes and deficits, and he is now age 38.
-Repair is healthy and growthful, and brings connection.
-If you are pregnant, and you are feeling a sense of how your own imprints have affected you and your baby, you can start conscious parenting now, and heal your own or your child’s imprints.
+Parenting is not about being perfect; it’s about having some resources to deal with the hard places, both for yourself, and for your children.
+Over many years of personal healing work I’ve had numerous repair conversations with my son about my parenting mistakes and deficits, and he is now 43 years old.
+Repair is healthy and growthful, and brings deeper connection.
+If you are pregnant, and you are feeling a sense of how your own imprints have affected you and your baby, you can start conscious parenting now, and heal your own and your child’s imprints.
 You can do this at any age, and at any stage in your parenting.